probablyjassin/probablyjassin.github.io/content/blog/How not to copy someone elses code without permission.draft.md

    - their bot also works on a mogi-per-channel basis.
 A complex thing to code up in just a few days, and not necessary to make a bot work.
    - the error handling works the exact same wayWhen there is an error, the bot catches this and sends back a predefined response.
 This is good, but unless you copy-paste this code for every single command, the best way to do it is in a complex error handling block.
 Again, very suspect to have done this to this extent, in so little time, and so similarly to ours.
 3. Of course, when it comes to a bot for playing Mario Kart, some commands are going to be the same.`/l`, `/join` and `/close` , of course they also coded those up.
 But here is the biggest indicator that our codebase is at the very least involved, probably a lot:`/start vote` and `/team tag`These commands are 100% just the same.
 They have no reason to name them that.
 Even worse, to have the command name have two words like that you need a `SlashCommandGroup`(`/start` is the command **group** here, and `vote` is the **subcommand**.
 This only makes sense if you have at least one more subcommand.
 In our case, we have `/start force` .But on their side, this is a seperate command, `/force`.
 So there is no reason to have a command group for this.
 Why would anyone do this?
 Most likely only as a result of copying ours.

+## What now?

+Well, the code was open source.
+But open source doesn't mean open for everyone to use without permission.
+In fact, when no licsene is added to a codebase, the [no licsense](https://choosealicense.com/no-permission/) terms apply.

+They say that nobody can copy or use the code without permission.
+Yet they did.
+So we definetly don't recommend engaging with their community, and we will do everything we can to learn from this and make sure nobody will use our code without our permission without consequences.